courtney-maynard/data440/hw3/hw3_report.md

 ```
 ### Commentary:

 I created a shell script to read each URI in from the text file containing all 1000 URI-Rs.
 Then, for each URI, a hash is created and the html is downloaded and saved in a file with that hash value as the name and both the hash value and URI are added to a hashmap file which is also saved.
+Even though I had already named my links numerically, I decided to do the hashing in order to get some experience with hashing.

 ### Part Two: Extract Text Content
 ```python